-Like me you could be approaching 40 or 30 or 50, 60 or 70…any of the big ’0′ birthdays and the realisations that come ever more with those.
+Like me you could be approaching 40 or any of the big ‘0’ birthdays and the awakening’s that come ever more with those.

 There is something going on with me right now.
 Something I like very much.
-Approaching 40 feels shocking and strangely liberating.
+Approaching 40 feels shocking and liberating at the same time.
 Like the stages of an organisation, the forming, storming, norming and repeat cycle, I feel I’m back at a forming stage right now.